-Irish Aphasia Theatre (IAT) is a socially engaged theatre company in community, health and professional theatre settings.
+Irish Aphasia Theatre (IAT) is a socially engaged theatre and arts and health company working in professional theatre, community and health settings.
 IAT uses theatre to artistically engage, train, facilitate and produce the work of participants who have cognitive, communication and physical disabilities.
 In particular, IAT works with participants who have aphasia and/or acquired brain injuries related to ageing conditions and other brain traumas.

 Irish Aphasia Theatre was founded by theatre director, writer and facilitator, Gráinne Hallahan, in 2018.

-On the first phase (September 2018 - July 2019), there were over 20 participants and members of their families visiting and engaging on different levels throughout the project.
-Three core consistent members who have aphasia and brain injuries attended IAT workshops every week over the 10 months.
+During September 2018 to July 2019, there were more than 20 participants and members of their families visiting and engaging on different levels throughout the project.
+Three consistent members who have aphasia and brain injuries attended IAT workshops every week over 10 months.

 Gráinne Hallahan, lead theatre artist and facilitator